 The Center for START Services at the University of New Hampshire Institute on Disability/UCED has been awarded a grant to work in collaboration with prescribers, family members and individuals with lived experiences to develop Integrated Mental Health Treatment Guidelines for Prescribers in Intellectual and Developmental Disabilities.
 Once completed, these guidelines will be made widely available.
 The Holistic Best Practice Prescribing Guidelines in MH/IDD for Healthcare Providers will include a comprehensive reference list of resources for best practices, and key information aimed toward effective, inter-disciplinary, integrated mental healthcare for people with IDD.

 The purpose of this project is to develop and test the guidelines with prescribers across the country.
 We are seeking at least 100 prescribers to participate.
 If you are a prescriber and are interested in participating, please signing up by clicking on the button below.

-Participants in this study will make a major contribution to the final version of The Best Practice Guidelines in MH/IDD.
+Participants in this study will make a major contribution to the final version of Integrated Mental Health Treatment Guidelines for Prescribers in Intellectual and Developmental Disabilities.
 You will receive the draft version of the Guidelines to use for 6 months in your daily practice.
 As a participant, you will: 1) Review and actively use the guidelines in your practice, and 2) Complete a survey prior to receiving the guidelines and then again at 6 months following.
 The survey will take about 30 minutes or less to complete.
 To assure confidentiality, surveys will be completed through Qualtrics and no identifying information, including IP address, will be collected.
 You must be 18 years or older, practice in United States, and treat people with IDD/MH to participate in this study.

 Please contact Andrea Caoili at email@example.com with any questions.